-Figure 5 shows maps with the stations' annual median concentrations of light hydrocarbons in 2019.
+Figure 5 shows maps with the stations' annual median concentrations of light hydrocarbons in 2020.
 Note that since the steel canisters are all sampled at daytime (normally at noon), a bias could be inherent in these plots when compared with the 24 h daily average values from online GCs.
 A bias for other species is also likely to a varying extent.
 Some of the mountain stations (Zugspitze, Hohenpeissenberg and Mt Cimone) are influenced by diurnal venting of the planetary boundary layer, and will receive upslope polluted air masses at daytime when the vertical mixing is sufficiently strong and cleaner free tropospheric air at night.
 The station at Jungfraujoch (3578 m asl) will on the other hand most of the time be located in the free troposphere, above the planetary boundary layer.

 Similar maps for selected carbonyl species based on data from the whole year are given in Figure 6.
 The number of monitoring sites for carbonyls are much less than for NMHC and the sampling frequency is in general somewhat poorer.
-Particularly poor data coverage was seen at the site in Estonia (Lahemaa) and thus the annual medians calculated in Figure 6 were based on just a very few values.

-Figure 5: Annual median concentration of NMHCs in 2019.
+Figure 5: Annual median concentration of NMHCs in 2020.
 Unit: pmol/mol.